Azure-Samples/digital-twins-iothub-integration/docs/how-to-provision-using-dps.md

 This function will be used by the Device Provisioning Service in a [Custom Allocation Policy](../iot-dps/how-to-use-custom-allocation-policies) provisioning a new device.
 For more information about using Http requests with Azure functions, see [*Azure Http request trigger for Azure Functions*](../azure-functions/functions-bindings-http-webhook-trigger.md).

+Inside your function Visual Studio project, add a new Function.
+Add a new Nuget package to the project: `Microsoft.Azure.Devices.Provisioning.Service`.
-Inside your published function app, replace the function code with the following code.
+In the newly created function code file, replace with the following code and then re-publish your function app.

 ```C#
 using System;